 While I may find it amusing that Canadians love to wear their flag, what I take issue with is Americans… specifically, Americans who say they are Canadians.
 While playing poker at the casino later that same night in Amsterdam, I was surrounded by two Americans, some Dutch, and some Iranians.
 The New Yorker to my left and I struck up a conversation, and he mentioned that he never tells people he’s American.
 He always says he’s Canadian.
 The world apparently hates Americans, and he’s always been afraid he would be on the wrong end of some American bashing or kidnapping.
 Or maybe a beheading.
 He wasn’t quite sure what was going to happen, but he was adamant that “the world hates America.”

 This is one of the most vicious misconceptions in America, and it really grinds my gears.
 As a world traveler for the last 4 years, I can tell you that the world does not hate Americans.
-It’s not anti-Americanism, but anti-American governmentism (read: Anti-George Bushism) that exists in the world.
-And now that we have Obama, most of that has disappeared.
+It’s not anti-Americanism, but anti-American governmentism (read: Anti-George Bushism and now Anti-Trumpism) that exists in the world.
 Sure, some people might hate Americans and America, but 99.99999% of the people I’ve met and discussed this issue with don’t.
 Even if they start off saying they do, when pressed, they usually admit it’s the government they don’t like — not the people.

 Turning to the Iranians, I asked them where they were from.
 Without hesitation, they said Iran.
 With Iran in the news lately for its nuclear program and the memory of the election crackdown last year, Iran doesn’t have a very popular image in the world.
 I asked the Iranians if, even though most of the world has bad things to say about Iran, they ever would say they were from somewhere else.
 Again, without hesitation, they said no. And why should they?
 Their government may not be great, but that doesn’t mean the country and the people aren’t.
 The Iranians love their culture and their history and would never hide from their identity, no matter how bad their present situation may be.